 Finding Meal Plan Inspiration

-I keep some cookbooks handy and try to include two new meals every month — I usually add it on a less-busy night because new recipes usually take more time and focus.
+I keep some cookbooks handy and try to include two new meals every month — I usually add them on a less-busy night because new recipes usually take more time and focus.
 Yes, I know the internet is full of recipes, but there’s just something about flipping through an actual book.
 You can borrow cookbooks from the library or purchase one or two a year for some fresh ideas.
 The Weeknight Dinner Cookbook is a book I purchased last year.
 It’s full of non-fussy, family-friendly meals.
-I picked up a pre-owned copy of Half Baked Harvest Super Simple last month and am looking forward to trying some recipes.

 I go through my cookbooks another time and use post-it’s to mark recipes I’d like to revisit.
 If I write meals from cookbooks in my meal plan, I use parentheses to remind me which cookbook they came from.

 As I plan each week out in my planner, I write the meals for the day at the bottom of each day’s column.
 Writing them on a display board in your kitchen is also helpful, plus family knows what’s on the menu.

 When I’m planning my grocery order, I refer to my weekly menu and make sure I have the ingredients I need.
 When I’m planning the next day, I refer to this and make sure I defrost any frozen meat.
 Check this blog post for more tips on Sticking to Your Meal Plan.

 So there you have it.
 The key to this whole routine—what makes it manageable and quick—is the eight nights of “no brainer” meals and two nights of dining out.
 When those are completed, the rest of the month — just 20 days — can come together rather quickly.

 Overall, I find creating a monthly meal plan well worth it.
 It keeps my evenings calmer and more predictable so I can save my energy for the important things, like fighting over homework and making kids take showers and clip toenails.